gergo85/oc-backend-plus/README.md

 1. Go to the __Dashboard__ page in Backend.
 1. Click on the __Add widget__ button.
 1. Select the current widget from the list.

+###Roadmap
+* Switching between rounded and cube profile image.
+* Applying the new features to the whole backend.
+* Improving the Random images widget with slideshow.